brianshih1/brianshih1.github.io/_posts/2023-03-16-data-tagging.md

 ### Metadata Boxing

 In programming languages, boxing is the process of converting a primitive type to an object type.
 In Java, you may choose to convert the primitive int into a boxed Integer.
 The exact meaning and behavior of boxing depend on the language you’re using.
 We developed a special form of boxing called metadata boxing for Airscript.

 The core idea behind metadata boxing is that the runtime not only boxes all primitive data types, it also attaches a bag of metadata to each boxed object, called [data tags](https://support.airkit.com/docs/data-masking-and-auditing).
 The data tags of each boxed value can be used to store arbitrary metadata about the underlying data.
 In Airscript’s case, the boxed value stores the sensitivity of the data (e.g. PII, PCI, HIPAA).
 By having the data tags attached to the raw value, the tags will automatically be propagated alongside the data across function calls.

-Airscript is compiled into JSON and interpreted by a runtime built in Typescript.
-Airscript has primitive types such as number, string, boolean, date, null.
+Airscript is compiled into JSON and interpreted by a runtime built with Typescript.
+Airscript has primitive types such as number, string, boolean, date, and null.
 But, the runtime doesn’t use Javascript primitives as the runtime representation for Airscript’s primitive data types.
 Instead, the runtime uses a boxed data type called AirValue.
 Each Airscript primitive data type has corresponding AirValue constructors which instantiate the boxed objects.
 These AirValue constructors create AirValue instances.

 For example, instead of using Javascript’s primitive number as the runtime value, the runtime constructs a boxed object with the AirNumber constructor.
-Similarly, there are other constructors such as AirBoolean, AirString, AirRecord, AirList, AirNull that are used to create runtime value for other primitive data types.
+Similarly, there are other constructors such as AirBoolean, AirString, AirRecord, AirList, AirNull that are used to create runtime values for other primitive data types.

 To develop a better understanding of what this means, let’s take a look at the following expression